Snipey/pulse-docs-demo/docs/main/core.md

 ### New Directory: `controllers`

-Create a folder for your conrollers.
+Create a folder for your controllers.
 Pulse advocates splitting up your core into modules using the [Controller](/controller) class to containerize the module.
 However this step is optional, you're free to structure your core however you'd like.

 > See [Controller](/controller) documentation for more detail